ReeceCole/JavaScript-Projects/README.md

 Tic-Tac-Toe Game
 Calculator

-Pizza menu
+Pizza menu:
 This project is a menu used to oder pizza with a various selectio of toppings.
 It then takes the input information and calculates a price for the order.

-Tic-Tac-Toe Game
+Tic-Tac-Toe Game:
 The classic game of Tic-Tac-Toe.
 It randomly rolls a dice to select which of the two players goes first.

-Calculator
+Calculator:
 A basic 4 function calculator